griffithlab/civic-docs/docs/index.rst

-..
-CIViC documentation master file, created by sphinx-quickstart on Fri Oct 26 15:13:34 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Introduction to CIViC
 =====================

-To get started using and contributing to CIViC, we recommend that you :ref:`review the Video Tutorials below <tutorials>`.
+To get started using and contributing to CIViC, we recommend that you :doc:`review the Video Tutorials <using/videos>`.
 These videos cover
 CIViC and its goals, finding documentation and help resources, browsing and searching knowledgebase contents, adding evidence to CIViC, and editing CIViC evidence.